ekini/dementyev.me/content/posts/aws.md

 The main prerequisite is to have read access to the mailbox the account is registered too.

-The second one is to have some kind of privileged access via an IAM user or an IAM role with appropriate permissions that allow you to change the phone in the billing.
+The second one is to have some kind of privileged access via an IAM user or an IAM role with appropriate permissions that allow you to change the phone in the account settings.

 Here's how it works in 5 simple steps: